Mohula-Prasath/CNC-Tool-Wear-Prediction/README.md

 Time-series cross-validation is used to avoid data leakage.
 Results show that the sliding window approach performs significantly better than the baseline method for this dataset.

+The improvement is primarily driven by the inclusion of the Window_ID feature, highlighting how strong temporal proxies can dominate model predictions.

 ---